1Password vs. LastPass – Which one is the best?

 1Password offers a strong privacy policy.
 However, the same is not valid for LastPass due to its location (US-based) and lack of fine-tuned privacy policy.
 While LastPass actively mentions in its privacy policy that it shares customers’ data for marketing purposes.
 Their parent company, LogMein, controls their privacy policy, which seems to have the same policy for all its products, including LastPass.

-1Password, on the other hand, clearly shows how they manage data under the hood.
-According to them, they only store data in encrypted format and never sell them to third parties for marketing or advertising purposes.
-1Password has a better privacy policy that cares about customer’s privacy.
+1Password, on the other hand, clearly shows how it manages data under the hood.
+According to them, it only stores data in encrypted format and never sells it to third parties for marketing or advertising purposes.
+1Password has a better privacy policy and cares about customers’ privacy.

 Sync across devices